fbpx

 • You are an organisation which provides information to people with mobility difficulties

-PAS2012-1:2015 was developed in conjunction with WAVCA (The Wheelchair Accessible Vehicle Convertor’s Association), of which Brotherwood® are a founding member, and is currently reviewed and updated on a 2-year cycle.
+PAS2012-1:2019 was developed in conjunction with WAVCA (The Wheelchair Accessible Vehicle Convertor’s Association), of which Brotherwood are a founding member, and is regularly reviewed and updated.
 Visit the WAVCA website for more details of what is covered by PAS2012.

 ISO 10542